ottery-app/oui/README.md

 import MultiFieldHeader from "{relativePath}/oui/headers/MainHeader";
 ```

-# headers
+# Headers
 <h3>MainHeader</h3>
 <p>
 The MainHeader component is the main header of the application.
-It is used as a banner
-that spreads from left to right.
-It however on its own does not spread itself forcefully to the top of the page.
-It needs to be put in a container that does so or directly modified to do so using the class name oui-main-header
-or attaching an id or class name as a property.
+It is used as a banner that spreads from left to right, but it does not spread itself forcefully to the top of the page automatically.
+For it todo so, it needs to be put in a container that does so, directly modified to do so using the class name oui-main-header, or attaching an id or class name as a property.
 </p>

 <img src="./docs/images/MainHeader.png" alt="image of MainHeader class"/>